Clear-Bible/nt-conditionals/data/md/nt-conditionals-SBLGNT.md

 NIV:
 p: (those who consider themselves religious and yet do not keep a tight rein on their tongues)
 q: (deceive themselves, and their religion is worthless)

+* ESV, NASB: "if anyone"
+NRSV: "if any"
+NIV: "those who"
+NLT: "if you"

 ## Greek (SBLGNT)